Download MP3 Audio Track

 “Manners are the happy way of doing things” (Ralph Waldo Emerson).

-Some people who flout the conventions of politeness do so because they think their rudeness projects a certain kind of strength or bravado.
+Some people who flout the conventions of politeness do so because they think their rudeness projects a certain strength or bravado.
 But the truly strong don’t need to be impolite.
 As Eric Hoffer observed, “Rudeness is the weak man’s imitation of strength.”

 “Never come between anyone and the fire” (Wabasha).